ref-err/go-static/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Report unexpected behavior or crashes in go-static
+about: Report unexpected behavior or crashes in go-static
 title: "[BUG] "
 labels: ["bug"]
 ---